Core and Specialist Training

 Now I have completed core training, what about higher training?

 Entry to ICM is by competitive national interview.
-Please click here for details on national recruitment.
+See our National Rcruitment pages for more.